1983 Porsche 911SC-Hellbronze on Chocolate, PCA member owned, thousands in recent updates on this drivers 911SC, what a car!

 The front trunk is exactly as a good one should be.
 It comes complete with a nearly complete, nice original tool kit, the correct air pump, jack and plastic tire changing bag.
 I have the original owners manual and correct red case, but do have the maintenance book.
 I have all of the service records from 1992-current.
 The title is of course clean and so is the Carfax (for what that’s worth..)

-Jump in and drive this SC! (please note these photos are from when I last sold the car, I will take updated photos when it arrives in August.
-The only difference is the updated AC components)
+Jump in and drive this SC! (please note these photos are from when I last sold the car, The only difference is the updated AC components)